-Collectability is probable at the time the electronic order or contract is entered.
+For customers making electronic payments, collectability is probable at the time the order or contract is entered.
 A significant portion of the Company's customers purchase products by making electronic payments with a credit card at the time of the transaction.
 Customer payments received in advance of revenue recognition are contract liabilities and are recorded as deferred revenue.
 Customers that do not pay in advance are invoiced and are required to make payments under standard credit terms.
 Collectability for customers who pay on credit terms allowing for payment beyond the date at which service commences, is based on a credit evaluation for certain new customers and transaction history with existing customers.